Drawback of Enforcing Equivariance and its Compensation via the Lens of Expressive Power: Related Works

 {\paragraph{Symmetry-aware optimization.} In this stream, equivariance constraints are introduced in optimization, as either regularisers or constraints, to ensure {the equivariance}, usually termed as steerable neural networks \citep{cohen2016steerable}.
 Other good examples are about enforcing the symmetry group $S_N$ in steerable graph networks \citep{maron2018invariant}, the rotation and Euclidean groups $\{C_N, E_2\}$ in steerable convolutional neural networks \citep{weiler2018learning, weiler2019general}, and Lie symmetry in differential equations \citep{akhound2023lie, jianglie}.
 A major obstacle is the high computational costs to compute the equivariant basis. \citet{finzi2021practical} address this issues with an algorithm with polynomial computational complexity on the sum of the number of discrete generators and the dimension of the group, which divides the problem into some independent subproblems and adopts Krylov method to compute nullspaces.

 \paragraph{Theoretical analysis.} Theoretical studies have shown that equivariant neural networks have significant advantages, in terms of generalizability, convergence, and approximation. \citet{sannai2021improved} prove improved generalization error bounds of equivariant models. \citet{qin2022benefits} leverage orbit averaging to construct a projection mapping from the original hypothesis space to the permutation-equivalent counterpart, underpinning reduced hypothesis complexity and better generalizability. \citet{lawrence2021implicit} prove that linear group convolutional neural networks trained by gradient descent for binary classification converge to solutions with low-rank Fourier matrix coefficients based on the results via implicit bias. \citet{zaheer2017deep,maron2019universality,yarotsky2021universal,pacini2025universality} prove the universal approximation ability of equivariant models by various approximation techniques, while \citet{ravanbakhsh2020universal} utilize group averaging to obtain an equivariant approximator to prove the universal approximation ability.
-In addition, \citet{elesedy2021provably} prove that invariant/equivariant models have a smaller expected loss when the target function is invariant/equivariant. \citet{azizian2021expressive} study the expressive power of invariant/equivariant graph neural networks.
+In addition, \citet{elesedy2021provably} prove that invariant/equivariant models have a smaller expected loss when the target function is invariant/equivariant. \citet{azizian2021expressive} study the expressive power of invariant/equivariant graph neural networks. \rebuttal{On the other hand, \citet{petrache2023approximation} focus on another approach that relaxes the strict constraints to partial and approximate equivariance, and provide bounds on the approximation error and generalization error.
+In contrast to the aforementioned studies, this paper focuses more on the geometric properties of ReLU networks and their expressive power.
+We prove that with the same model size, equivariance constraints impair expressive power.
+For the observed benefits of equivariance, we attribute them to the reduced hypothesis complexity, which holds even if the model size is larger.}